silvacms/documentation/source/silva/buildout.rst

    $ python2.6 bootstrap.py --buildout-profile profiles/simple-instance.cfg

-Running this command creates important files, most importantly one called ``buildout.cfg``.
-The ``buildout.cfg`` file is a default Buildout configuration file, it controls what you want install, and how.
+Running this command creates essential files, most importantly one called ``buildout.cfg``.
+The ``buildout.cfg`` file is a default Buildout configuration file.
+It controls what you want installed, and how.
 To extend your buildout see :ref:`extending-and-customising-your-installation`.

-After generating the buildout files run the installation:
+After generating the buildout files, run the installation:

 .. code-block:: sh

    $ ./bin/buildout

-Now the command ``bin/instance`` will be available.
+When finished the command ``bin/instance`` will be available.
 It will let you start and use Silva: :ref:`starting-creating-silva-site`.

 Available profiles